 When things get heated, most people struggle to keep their cool.
 Research shows that drawn-out disagreements between parents can make children feel stressed and unhappy, particularly when it’s obvious to them that something is going on.
 Click have created a short course, which aims to support parents in practicing good communication skills.

-t is the government’s plan that all children and young people, in all year groups, will return to school and college full time from the beginning of the autumn term.
+It is the government’s plan that all children and young people, in all year groups, will return to school and college full time from the beginning of the autumn term.
 You can find out more about the government's plan to re-open schools in the following guidance: What parents and carers need to know about early years providers schools and colleges in the autumn term .

-More information about Doncaster schools can be found here.
+More information about Doncaster schools.

 Department for Education Coronavirus Helpline